6 Formulas and Functions

 1. Open the file.

-2. Select cell B2 and insert function LEN with argument A2.
+2. Select cell B2 and insert the LEN function with cell A2 as argument.

 3. Drag the fill handle in B2 down to B5.

-You now have the length of the full names in column B..
+Column B now displays the length of the full names.

 6.7.3 LEFT